-If visiting fun houses and oddity museums aren’t your thing, it totally should be!
+If visiting fun houses and oddity museums isn’t your thing, it totally should be!
 There are so many things to do in Clifton Hill that are both quirky and fun.
 Play dinosaur mini-golf, ride go-karts, and go high up in the enclosed Ferris Wheel.

 The area is also filled with restaurants and souvenir shops that are worth visiting, too.
-See if you can recognize the celebrities at the wax museum, and experience adventure both indoors and out.
+See if you can recognize the celebrities at the wax museum and experience adventure both indoors and out.